시험덤프

 Explanation:

-The exhibit shows the virtual server application_vs with a status indicating it is offline but enabled.
-In BIG-IP terminology, this status means the virtual server itself is administratively enabled, but it is unable to pass traffic because no usable pool members are available.
+The exhibit shows the virtual serverapplication_vswith a status indicating it isoffline but enabled.
+In BIG-IP terminology, this status means the virtual server itself is administratively enabled, but it is unable to pass traffic becauseno usable pool members are available.

 Two common and documented causes for this condition are:

-decisions.
+Pool member (s) administratively disabled (Option A): When all pool members are administratively disabled, BIG-IP removes them from load-balancing decisions.
 Even though the virtual server remains enabled, it has no available pool members to send traffic to, resulting in an offline status.

-Pool members inherit the status of their parent nodes.
+Node (s) administratively disabled (Option C): Pool members inherit the status of their parent nodes.
 If a node is administratively disabled, all associated pool members are also marked unavailable.
 This condition causes the virtual server to show as offline, even though the virtual server configuration itself is correct.

 The other options are incorrect: